-Autumn.
-Throughout both of these consultations 66 responses were received from 44 individuals representing 37 organisations.
+A consultation was undertaken internally and with our local authority and public sector partners over the summer of 20242 and a wider fuller consultation was undertaken in the autumn.
+Throughout both of these consultations XX responses were received from XX individuals representing XX organisations.
 More individuals contributed as several responses were compiled from across teams.